M2DOLab/OpenLSTO/README.md

 Users of OpenLSTO need a data visualization tool to post-process solution files.
 The software currently supports .vtk output format natively read by [*ParaView*](https://www.paraview.org/).

 ## Licensing
-OpenLSTO is available for download under the [Apache V. 2.0 license](http://www.apache.org/licenses/LICENSE-2.0) license.
+OpenLSTO is available for download under the [Apache V. 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
 Please refer to the License page for terms and conditions.

 ## Contributors